Frequently Asked Questions About Solar

-We use German designed products and tier one double glass panels that have withstood the test of time in many countries and in rigorous conditions (cyclone zones, deserts, temperatures below freezing and high altitudes).
+We use German and Australian designed products and tier one double glass panels that have withstood the test of time in many countries and in rigorous conditions (cyclone zones, deserts, temperatures below freezing and high altitudes).

 Our installers are not just ordinary handymen but specially trained and experienced PV professionals and fully qualified electricians.

 Also we pride ourselves on an exceptionally high level of service.
 We stay in touch with our clients well after the installation is complete.